readthedocs/sphinx-hoverxref/docs/development.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This is the easiest way to have the backend working, since you do not need to do anything.
-Although, you need to use an already existent project in Read the Docs.
+Although, you need to use an already existing project in Read the Docs.

 To setup this approach, you need to put these settings in the ``conf.py`` of your docs: